ngisedsysle/A-Eye/A-Eye_FPGA/README.md

 #### Principle
 This block must process a multiplication between two float32, one corresponding to the image, and one to the kernel.
 This compute is parallelized in three block, one for each channel (in the first convolution, each channel correponds to one color).
+Once done, we add the three results of the multiplier and obtain the final result.
 ![cmp_multiadd](./diagrams/out/archi_v2/multiadd.png)
 #### Memory occupation
 Once synthesized on Vivado for the zybo z7 20, we can see that it will used 13% of LUTs and only 3% of DSPs.